Kingofkode/KIP/README.md

 * Add friends from social media or contacts
 * Show shared interests in profile section
 * Connect a news API
+* Users can send photos
+* Chats and Friend requests are pushed from Parse Server
 ### 2. Screen Archetypes

 * Login